-Cluster is a set of loosely or tightly connected computers working together as a unified computing resource that can create the illusion of being one machine.
-Computer clusters have each node set to perform the same task, controlled and produced by software.
+A cluster is a set of loosely or tightly connected computers working together as a unified computing resource that can create the illusion of being one machine.
+Computer clusters have each node set to perform the same task, controlled and produced by the software.

-The components of a clusters are usually connected to each other using fast area networks, with each node running its own instance of an operating system.
-In most circumstances, all the nodes uses same hardware and the same operating system, although in some setups different hardware or different operating system can be used.
+The components of clusters are usually connected using fast area networks, with each node running its own instance of an operating system.
+In most circumstances, all the nodes use the same hardware and the same operating system, although in some setups different hardware or different operating systems can be used in some setups.

-Computer Clusters are arranged together in such a way so as to support different purpose from general purpose business needs such as web-service support, to computation intensive scientific calculation.
-Basically there are three types of Clusters, they are:
+Computer Clusters are arranged together in such a way to support different purposes from general-purpose business needs such as web-service support to computation-intensive scientific calculation.
+Basically, there are three types of Clusters, they are:

-- Additional scalability – A cluster is configured in such a way that it is possible to add new systems to the cluster in small increment.
+- Additional scalability – A cluster is configured in such a way that it is possible to add new systems to the cluster in small increments.
 Clusters have the ability to add systems horizontally.
-This means that more computers may be added to the clusters to improve its performance, redundancy and fault tolerance(the ability for a system to continue working with a malfunctioning of node).
+This means that more computers may be added to the clusters to improve their performance, redundancy, and fault tolerance(the ability for a system to continue working with malfunctioning of the node).

 Attention reader!
 Don’t stop learning now.
 Get hold of all the important CS Theory concepts for SDE interviews with the CS Theory Course at a student-friendly price and become industry ready.